Tag Archives: featured

 German vs French Dressage in Piaffe

 In the DVD: Classical versus Classique, Hess showcased a talented German demonstration rider who rode an exceptionally gifted Grand Prix dressage horse (above left).
-The French dressage rider rode a draft-cross that had been used previously as a plow horse (above right).
+The French dressage rider rode her draft cross that had been used previously as a plow horse (above right).
 She trained through Grand Prix movements in one year under the coaching of Philippe Karl.

-While a talented horse is able to produce stunning, show quality upper-level movements, the upper-level movements develop and average horse to the best of its ability.
-The DVD: Classical versus Classique demonstrates this with astonishing results.
+While a talented horse is able to produce stunning, Olympic quality movements, an ordinary horse can develop these movements, too.
+These exercises may not be as impressive to watch, however, they develop the horse’s quality of movement to the best they can be.
+The DVD: Classical versus Classique demonstrates this point with astonishing results.

 Another contrast between German dressage and French dressage is the position of “on the bit.”
 German dressage views “on the bit” as a vertical frame (above left).
 While schooling, Hess permits the horse to be ridden slightly behind the vertical to allow the horse to stretch through the back.

-Karl believes it is important to school the horse in the same manner it is shown.
-French dressage believes that “on the bit” should be at or slightly ahead of the vertical so that the poll (between the ears) remains the highest point of the horse (above right).
-When the horse is ridden behind the bit, the poll is not the highest point, and the horse tends to carry more weight on the shoulders which puts the horse out of balance and on the forehand.
+Karl believes it is important to school the horse in the same position it is shown.
+He believes a horse is “on the bit” when the poll (between the ears) remains the highest point of the horse (above right) with the nose positioned slightly ahead of the vertical.
+Horses ridden behind the bit tend to overweight the shoulders and are out of balance.

 6. A quiet mouth or an expressive mouth